nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 The `CurrencyApiManager` class calls methods in `CurrencyApi`.
 The `CurrencyApi` class contains methods that would fetch data from the Api and transfer that data into a hashmap of exchange rates.

-* `CurrencyApiManager#getCurrencyApi()` calls `CurrencyApi#getJson` to fetch data from the Api URL in the form of a JSON file.
-The data fetched contains the currency code its corresponding exchange rate with respect to the Singapore Dollar.
+* `CurrencyApiManager` calls `CurrencyApi` to fetch data from the Api URL in the form of a JSON file.
-* `CurrencyApi#getJson` calls `CurrencyApi#writeToFile`, which writes the data into a text file.
+* The data fetched contains the currency code and its corresponding exchange rate with respect to the Singapore Dollar.
+The data is written into a text file called `exchangeRates.txt`.
-* `CurrencyApiManager#getCurrencyApi()` calls `CurrencyApi#loadFromFile` which writes the data from the text file into a hashmap of exchange rates, where the key is the currency code in a `String`, and the value is the exchange rate in a `Integer`.
+* `CurrencyApiManager` calls `CurrencyApi` to write the data from `exchangeRates.txt` into a hashmap of exchange rates.

 ## Implementation
 ### Printing an expense